 Harry concedes the fight and says "You win" and decides to leave.

-Snape realizes in his zeal to get back at DD for forcing this upon him, he drove out the only person that has ever trusted him, that has ever protected him and has the power to back it up.
+Snape realizes in his zeal to get back at DD for forcing this upon him, he drove out the only person that has ever trusted him without expecting something in return, the only person that has ever protected him and has the power to back it up.
 He doomed himself to slavery in service of two masters when Harry was the only one that could have removed him from it.
-He realizes that he actually enjoyed his time with Harry and liked tet fact someone trusted and respected him, that he enjoyed helping Harry for no other reason that because it felt good.
+He realizes that he actually enjoyed his time with Harry and liked the fact someone trusted and respected him, that he enjoyed helping Harry for no other reason that because it felt good.